42 of Our Favorite Places in Hanoi, Vietnam

 Intimex is the only proper grocery store we were able to find in Old Quarter and Hang Bo.
 This is as big and varied as it’ll get, if you want to shop for groceries and be able to use a credit card.

 On the first floor, there’s fruits and vegetables, eggs, a selection of frozen meats and freezer food.
 On the second floor is where you’ll find more packaged goods like nuts, dried fruit, milk, bags of noodles and a lot of home products like detergents and soaps.

 Vinmart is like a smaller-size grocery stores, usually pretty compact and without tons of variety.
 You’ll see several in the Old Quarter and nearby.
 Expect a small selection of fresh produce in a single fridge, a few types of oils and seasonings, packaged goods, snacks and some household products.
 For quick snacks, we prefered Circle K, but Vinmart was a good bet for a fruit or vegetable if we were passing by.

-Places for self-care in Hanoi
+Places for self-care and beauty in Hanoi

 Ngoc Anh Nail

 This nail salon was a good find.
 A pedicure was 100K VND, or less than USD 5, and it was cleaner than other places I’d been to.